ulrichanani/rave-ruby/README.md

 - `.void`
 - `.verify_preauth`

-The payload should be a ruby hash containing card information.
+The payload should be a Ruby hash containing card information.
 It should have the following parameters:

 - `token`,